Business Administration

 BUS 857 Business Management, Ecology, and Environmental Leadership (Units: 3)

-Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the consent of the Faculty Director of Graduate Programs.
+Prerequisite: Restricted to graduate Business students; graduate students in other programs permitted with the permission of the Faculty Director of Graduate Programs.

 (This course is offered as BUS 859 and IBUS 859.
 Students may not repeat the course under an alternate prefix.)